 # Example configuration.yaml entry almond: type: local host: http://127.0.0.1:3000

-The Almond integration does not update config entries yet.
-If you make a change to configuration.yaml, you will need to remove the config entry and then restart Home Assistant.
+The Almond integration does not update configuration entries yet.
+If you make a change to configuration.yaml, you will need to remove the configuration entry and then restart Home Assistant.

 Stanford offers a hosted version of Almond Server called Almond Web.
 To use this, go to the integrations page and add Almond using the add integration flow.